MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-incidents-alerts.md

 3. From the incident details page you can:

 - Select **Open incident page** to view this incident in a new tab for the specific tenant in the [Microsoft 365 Defender portal](https://security.microsoft.com).
-- Select **Manage incident** to set the incident severity, assign the incident, set incident tags, set the incident status, and classify the incident.
+- Select **Manage incident** to assign the incident, set incident tags, set the incident status, and classify the incident.

 To learn more, see [Investigate incidents](../defender-endpoint/investigate-incidents.md).